BgeeDB/bgee_web/src/markdown/support/Raw-data-interface/Raw-data-interface.md

 The top of the results page has a filter option that filters all the columns using the value(s) you provide.
 There is also a _Show X entries_ option where you can change the number of rows displayed in the results table, and you can browse the different tabs of results by clicking the page number or the _Next/Previous_ button on the right.

-As with the _Raw data annotations_ or _Processed expression values_ pages, the columns of the results table will depend on the data type selected on top of the filter options.
+As with the _Curated annotations_ or _Processed expression values_ pages, the columns of the results table will depend on the data type selected on top of the filter options.
 We describe in the _Column description_ a definition of all columns present in at least one data type.

 ### Description of results